 You use every minute of the day.
-School, homework, sports, part-time jobs, your social life, and other extracurricular activities often have you getting up early and staying up late.
-As a teen, it probably seems like you barely have time to sleep.
-And if you're not getting at least 8 1/2 hours of shut-eye, you aren't getting enough.
+School, homework, sports, part-time jobs, your social life, and other activities often mean you get up early and stay up late.
+It probably seems like you barely have time to sleep.
+And if you're not getting 8-10 hours of shut-eye, you aren't getting enough.

-Getting a good night's sleep is as important as getting three healthy meals a day: It's mental nourishment.
-Without enough sleep, you literally can't function properly.
+A good night's rest is as important as getting three healthy meals a day: It's mental nourishment.
+Without enough sleep, you can't be your best.

-But sometimes, when you do get the rare chance to sleep more, you might actually get grief from your parents.
-So here's help -- six reasons to give your parents so that you can sleep in when you're running low on ZZZs.
+But sometimes, when you do get the rare chance to sleep more, you might get grief from your parents.
+So here's help -- six reasons to give them so you can sleep in when you're running low on Zzz's.

 1. "More sleep could help me get better grades."

-Without enough sleep, you -- as a hardworking student -- can't be expected to do your best work.
-A long-term lack of sleep can lead to bad grades, memory problems, and poor judgment.
-Some studies have even shown an increase in the chances of having depression and ADHD.
-Because you're a teen, experts recommend that you get between 8 1/2 and 9 1/4 hours of sleep each night.
+Without enough rest, you can't be expected to do your best work at school.
+A long-term lack of shut-eye can lead to bad grades, memory problems, and poor judgment.
+Some studies have shown a higher chance for depression and ADHD, too.

-2. "More sleep will help me be a much safer driver."
+2. "More sleep will help me be a safer driver."

-Being sleepy is dangerous, especially when you're getting behind the wheel of a 2,000-pound car early in the morning.
+Being groggy is dangerous, especially when you're behind the wheel of a 2,000-pound car early in the morning.
 You're not just a hazard to yourself -- you're endangering other drivers.
-A study by the American Academy of Sleep Societies has sparked interest in later start times for schools because the study shows a connection between earlier school starts and car accidents involving teens.

-Sleep's not something you just want; it's something you need as a teen.
-At your age, you are biologically programmed to want to sleep more -- and to fall asleep later at night.
-For the most part, adults need less sleep: only seven to nine hours.
+Sleep's not something you just want -- it's something you need as a teen.
+At your age, you're biologically programmed to want to sleep more -- and to doze off later at night.
+You still need 8-10 hours as a teen.
+For the most part, adults need less Zzz's: 7 to 9 hours.

-4. "Getting enough sleep can help me keep off extra pounds."
+4. "Enough sleep can help me keep off extra pounds."

-A recent study found that teens who slept less than eight hours each night and then didn't make up the sleep they missed had an increased risk of obesity.
-While nothing can replace getting the required amount of sleep on a regular basis, you may be able to sleep in and catch up on some sleep on weekends and holidays to fight off unhealthy extra pounds.
+A study found that teens who slept less than 8 hours each night and then didn't make up the sleep they missed had a higher risk of becoming obese.
+It's important to try to get right amount of rest on a regular basis, but you may be able to catch up on some shut-eye on weekends and holidays to fight off unhealthy extra pounds.